tejaswini22199/eduCate/README.md

 * Feature 3: Students can post their doubts mentionaing topic and their names.
 Along with a file.
 Other students can solve the doubts.

+* Feature 4: Students can sell and buy products in second hand(like selling books , drafter etc)

 ## Technology Used